Engineer

 There is currently not an option for automatic Updates.

 Almost every job site will include some type of privately-owned underground pipe or cable.
 The excavator should inspect the property carefully and ask the property owner about private underground lines before digging.
 The excavator should consider hiring a private locator to mark private lines that could be in conflict with the excavation project.
 Areas where private lines are especially common include apartment complexes, mobile home parks, gated subdivisions, cabin communities, schools and universities, hospital complexes, industrial areas, government facilities and military installations.
-Find additional info under FAQ #6: https://www.bluestakes.org/faqs/

 However, the excavator will still need to provide all normal, required location and marking instructions.

-requested, the excavator will need to provide address information for a suitable location to meet, as well as the general boundaries of the dig site.
-The specific excavation area(s) within these boundaries can then be shown and discussed with the field locators at the meet.
-A map of the excavation area may be required to be provided to each field locator at the meet.
+Most locate requests can be described over the phone or online.
+In situations where excavation projects are large, complicated or within a restricted area, a Meet with the facility operators/locators may be necessary.
+If a Meet is requested, the excavator will need to provide address information for a suitable location to meet, as well as the general boundaries of the dig site.
+The specific excavation area(s) within these boundaries can then be shown and discussed with the member facility operators at the Meet.
+A map of the excavation area may be required to be provided to each member facility operator at the Meet.

 Click here to review all of our FAQs